 by Autistics for Autistics Ontario

-In this piece, we give 5 reasons not to support ABA, offer historical background into ABA and discuss accessible design and other alternatives to ABA.
+In this piece, we give 5 reasons not to support ABA, offer historical background into ABA and discuss alternatives to ABA.

 Reason 1: Autistics who have undergone ABA are more likely to suffer from PTSD.
 The risk of suicidality is also significantly higher for ABA participants.